odinuv/web/en/apv/walkthrough/dynamic-page/control.md

 {% endhighlight %}

 All three loops are equivalent, so the above will output '012345678901234567890123456789'.
-`for` is used when the number of iterations is know beforehand (like in the above example), as it is the simplest of the three. `while` is used when the terminating condition must be evaluated before the iteration is executed. `do-while` is used when the termination condition can be evaluated only after the loop has executed.
+`for` is used when the number of iterations is known beforehand (like in the above example), as it is the simplest of the three. `while` is used when the terminating condition must be evaluated before the iteration is executed. `do-while` is used when the termination condition can be evaluated only after the iteration is executed.
 PHP also has a special `foreach` loop which we'll [attend to later](/en/apv/walkthrough/dynamic-page/array/#traversing-arrays).

 ## Task
 Take the [contact form from the previous chapter](/en/apv/walkthrough/dynamic-page/#task-1----contact-form) and:

-- Assume that you have variable `$currentUser` with name of the currently logged user or empty string in case no one is logged.
+- Assume that you have variable the `$currentUser` with the name of the currently logged user or an empty string in case no one is logged.
 - If the user is logged in, display a greeting for him and hide the email input.
 - If the user is not logged in, show the email input and year of birth select box.
-- Fill year of birth select box with year from 1916 up to current year (use [`date('Y')`](http://php.net/manual/en/function.date.php) to obtain current year)
+- Fill the year of birth select box with the year from 1916 up to the current year (use [`date('Y')`](http://php.net/manual/en/function.date.php) to obtain the current year)

 You will need to define the variable `$currentUser` and test it with different values.
 So with `$currentUser = 'John Doe';` the form should look like this: